Hosting and bandwidth provided by MacAce.net.

 How can I unlock my iPhone if I forgot the passcode?

-Apple explains how to unlock the iPhone if you have forgotten the passcode or password in the manual for each model (on pages 50 and 192 for the iPhone 4 models, to be precise) as well as on the company support site.
-However, as this is a very frequently asked question, the answer also is provided below for your convenience.
+Apple explains how to unlock the iPhone if you have forgotten the passcode or password in the manual for each model.
+For the iPhone 5c, for example, it is provided on page 155 as well as on the company support site.
+However, as this is a very frequently asked question, the official answers and additional help are below for your convenience.

 About iPhone Passcodes